havanlocbk/-SQL-Explore-Ecommerce-Dataset/README.md

 # eCommerce Analytics: Customer Behavior & Conversion Funnel using SQL on BigQuery

-*Applied SQL in Google BigQuery to create queries, enabling data extraction and analysis for business decision-making*
+Applied SQL in Google BigQuery to create queries, enabling data extraction and analysis for business decision-making

+**📝Author:** Loc Ha

+**🗓️Date:** June 2025

 ---
 # eCommerce Analytics with SQL on BigQuery